QuickerStudio/Vlinder3/flow/execution_flow.md

 ## 1. Initialization

 1. The user provides a task or a history item to resume.
-2. KoduDev is instantiated with necessary options.
+2. Vlinders is instantiated with necessary options.
 3. StateManager is initialized with the initial state.
 4. ApiManager is set up with the required API configurations.
 5. ToolExecutor is initialized with the current working directory and permissions.